wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/salesforcebulk-v2-connector-example.md

         </enrich>
       ```

-  2. Select the `createJob` operation from **Salesforce_bulkapi_v2_Connector** section.
+  2. Select the `createJob` operation from **Salesforce_bulkapi_v2_Connector**.
     1. In the form, click the `Add new connection` button.
-        1. In the `Connection configuration` section give a name for `Salesforce Connection Name`
+        1. In the `Connection configuration` section give a name for **Salesforce Connection Name**
-        2. Provide your Salesforce instance URL in the `Instance URL` text box.
+        2. Provide your Salesforce instance URL in the **Instance URL** text box.
-        3. Provide your Salesforce connected app's client id in the `Client ID` text box.
+        3. Provide your Salesforce connected app's client id in the **Client ID** text box.
-        4. Provide your Salesforce connected app's client secret in the `Client Secret` text box.
+        4. Provide your Salesforce connected app's client secret in the **Client Secret** text box.
-        5. Provide your Salesforce connected app's refresh token in the `Refresh Token` text box.
+        5. Provide your Salesforce connected app's refresh token in the **Refresh Token** text box.
-        6. Provide your Salesforce connected app's Access Token in the `Access Token` text box.
+        6. Provide your Salesforce connected app's access token in the **Access Token** text box.
             - We recommend not to use `Access Token`.
             - If you are using an `Access Token`, please update it promptly upon expiration.
-            - If you are providing an `Access Token` along with `Client ID, Client Secret, and Refresh Token`, and if the `Access Token` has expired, kindly remove the expired `Access Token`.
+            - If you are providing an `Access Token` along with `Client ID`, `Client Secret`, and `Refresh Token`, and if the `Access Token` has expired, kindly remove the expired `Access Token`.
 An invalid `Access Token` could lead to poor connector performance.
         7. Click Finish.
     3. In the properties section, under `Basic`, select `INSERT` in the Operation dropdown.
     4. Input `Account` in the `Object` text box